F-Stack/f-stack/dpdk/doc/guides/eventdevs/sw.rst

 The credit quanta is the number of credits that a port will fetch at a time from the instance's credit pool.
 Higher numbers will cause less overhead in the atomic credit fetch code, however it also reduces the overall number of credits in the system faster.
-A balanced number (eg 32) ensures that only small numbers of credits are pre-allocated at a time, while also mitigating performance impact of the atomics.
+A balanced number (e.g. 32) ensures that only small numbers of credits are pre-allocated at a time, while also mitigating performance impact of the atomics.